cyx/cyrildavid.com/articles/understanding-rack.markdown

 ## Conclusion

 The point of all these examples is to simply illustrate the power of Rack in and of itself.
-It might not be easy to read at this point compared to say a Rails app, but it might simply be a case of
+It might be a bit hard to read at this point compared to say a Rails app, but it might simply be a case of
 [easy versus familiar](http://www.infoq.com/presentations/Simple-Made-Easy).